supertedai/energyflow-cosmology/figshare/README.md

 # **EFC Figshare Integration Layer**

 The `figshare/` directory contains all metadata, links, and indices synchronized from Figshare into the Energy-Flow Cosmology repository.

-This layer acts as the **central bridge** between:
+This layer forms the **bridge** between:

-* the scientific publications stored on Figshare
+* scientific publications stored on Figshare
-* the semantic structure stored in GitHub
+* semantic structures defined in GitHub
 * the machine-readable metadata used by API v1
-* automated workflows that maintain the knowledge graph
+* automated workflows that maintain the EFC knowledge graph

-All files here are **auto-generated** and updated by GitHub Actions.
+All files here are **auto-generated** and maintained by GitHub Actions.

 ---